axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

 ---

 <div style="display:none;">
  <p>I have been thinking about the RADICAL foundation and I think that it can be made tighter.
-Any more that three things, I forget.</p>
+Any more that three things, I forget (and many other people, too).</p>
 </div>

 <h1>&nbsp;</h1>